Sameroom Common Questions and Answers:

 There is no pre-set limit to the number of rooms that can be connected.
-However, your Sameroom account plan may have a specific limit to the number of tubes that can be created.
+However, your Sameroom service plan does have a specific limit to the number of tubes that can be created.

 Someone found my Portal and created a Tube to my room.
 How can I kick them out?

 - In the Sameroom admin interface, delete your Portal.
 This will prevent anyone else from connecting tubes to your room with the old link.
 Deleting a Portal will not delete any of your tubes.

 - Then delete the tube you don’t want connecting to your room.